 Ways I can still improve:

-- Stop using chemical cleaners and make own cleaners
+- Stop using cleaners with harmful chemicals and make own cleaners

 - Make own makeup